Acetate: A thin, flexible sheet of transparent plastic used to make overlays.

 Reversed-out: Type appearing white on a black or colour background, either a solid or a tint.

 RGB: An acronym for red, green and blue.
 RGB is a colour model used for computer monitors and colour video output systems.
 Colour separations for litho printing can not be made directly from RGB files and need to be converted to CMYK first.

 RIP: (raster image processor) Computer used to create an electronic bitmap for actual output.
 This may be built into an imagesetter or may be separate.

 Scanning: The process of converting a hard copy into digital data ready for editing and design.
 The quality of the scan is dependent on the quality of the original, the scanning equipment and software as well as the experience of the operator!

 Self-cover: The paper used inside a booklet is the same as that used for the cover and is generally printed on the same press run.

 Solid: An area on the page which is completely covered by the ink.

 Spot colour: Spot colour is not made using the process colours.
-Instead the colour is printed using an ink made exclusively.
-Each spot colour therefore requires its own separate printing plate.
+Instead, the colour is printed using ink made exclusively.
+Each spot colour, therefore, requires its own separate printing plate.
 Spot colours do not apply to digital printing as the printing devices can only reproduce from the four process colours; cyan, magenta, yellow and black.

-Spread: Two or more adjoining pages that would appear in view on sheet.
+Spread: Two or more adjoining pages that would appear in view on the sheet.

 TIFF: Acronym for Tagged Image File Format.
 TIFF (.TIF) pictures can be black-and-white line art, greyscale or colour.
 This is a widely used format for image/photographic files but is unsuitable for text unless it is created at a very hi-resolution.